LahavPadan/RBD_LAB/README.md

    1.1.
 Once found, approach that object until its close enough.

    1.2.
-As long as it not found:
+As long as it is not found:

       1.2.1.
 Use the map of features given by ORB_SLAM2.